 In deep TMS therapy, physicians use different H-coils to stimulate up to 4cm beneath the skull.

 The treatment session lasts for about 19 to 37 minutes while patients recline in a comfortable chair.
 The patient remains awake and aware during all TMS treatment sessions.
-There is no medication necessary during treatment, and the patient generally experiences mild side effects.
+There is no medication necessary during treatment, and the patient generally experiences minimal side effects.
+The patient could relax, listen to music, or see videotapes during the treatment.

-Intermittent Theta Burst Stimulation (iTBS): iTBS is an express 3-minutes and 9 seconds session. iTBS uses a unique, higher frequency magnetic pulse that enables faster delivery of the magnetic stimulation therapy.
+Intermittent Theta Burst Stimulation (iTBS): iTBS is an express 3-minute and 9 seconds session. iTBS uses a unique, higher frequency magnetic pulse that enables faster delivery of magnetic stimulation therapy.

 iTBS, the accelerated form of TMS, consists of: